sandravergara/ethereum-hyperledger-lottery/README.md

 2. The System will Set lottery duration and save to world state the total duration.
 3. The user will load contract address.
 4. The user will buy ticket.
-5. When user successfully bought a ticket, System add user's addresss to ticket list in world state.
+5. When user successfully bought a ticket, System add users addresss to ticket list in world state.
 6. When duration will lapsed,
 7. User will draw the winner if he/she will be the winner.
 8. When user draw the winner, the system will generate random unsigned integer.